A company pledges its receivables so it can: | Study Prep in Pearson+

-Understand the concept of pledging receivables: Pledging receivables means that a company uses its accounts receivable as collateral to secure a loan.
-This allows the company to borrow money while still retaining ownership of the receivables.
+Understand the concept of pledging receivables: Pledging receivables means a company uses its accounts receivable as collateral to secure a loan.
+The receivables remain on the company's balance sheet, but they are disclosed as being pledged.

-Analyze the purpose of pledging receivables: The primary reason for pledging receivables is to obtain financing.
-By using receivables as collateral, the company can access funds without selling the receivables outright.
+Clarify why the other options are incorrect: Pledging receivables does not recognize immediate revenue from future sales, as revenue recognition is governed by accounting standards and occurs when earned.
+It also does not eliminate receivables from the balance sheet, nor does it directly reduce tax liability.

-Eliminate incorrect options: Reducing tax liability, writing off uncollectible accounts, and recognizing revenue earlier are not directly related to the process of pledging receivables.
-These are separate accounting or financial activities.
+Focus on the correct answer: When a company pledges its receivables, it is obtaining a loan by using those receivables as collateral.
+This is a common financing strategy for businesses needing immediate cash flow.

 Watch next